Fiji: 2009 transfer of power

 In April 2009, the Fiji Court of Appeal overturned the High Court decision that Bainimarama's takeover of Qarase's government was lawful and declared the interim government to be illegal.
 Bainimarama agreed to step down as interim prime minister immediately, along with his government, and President Iloilo was to appoint a new prime minister.
 President Iloilo abrogated the constitution, and removed all office holders under the constitution including all judges and the governor of the Central Bank.
 In his own words, he "appoint[ed] [him]self as the Head of the State of Fiji under a new legal order".
 He then reappointed Bainimarama under his "New Order" as interim prime minister and imposed a "Public Emergency Regulation" limiting internal travel and allowing press censorship.

 On 2 May 2009, Fiji became the first nation ever to have been suspended from participation in the Pacific Islands Forum, for its failure to hold democratic elections by the date promised.
 Nevertheless, it remains a member of the Forum.

 On 1 September 2009, Fiji was suspended from the Commonwealth of Nations.
 The action was taken because Bainimarama failed to hold elections by 2010 as the Commonwealth of Nations had demanded after the 2006 coup.
 Bainimarama stated a need for more time to end a voting system that heavily favoured ethnic Fijians at the expense of the multi-ethnic minorities.
 Critics claimed that he had suspended the constitution and was responsible for human rights violations by arresting and detaining opponents.

 In his 2010 New Year's address, Bainimarama announced the lifting of the Public Emergency Regulations (PER).
 However, the PER was not rescinded until January 2012, and the Suva Philosophy Club was the first organisation to reorganise and convene public meetings.
 The PER had been put in place in April 2009 when the former constitution was abrogated.
 The PER had allowed restrictions on speech, public gatherings, and censorship of news media and had given security forces added powers.
 He also announced a nationwide consultation process leading to a new constitution under which the 2014 elections were held.

-The official name of the country was reverted back to Republic of Fiji in February 2011.
+The official name of the country was reverted to Republic of Fiji in February 2011.

 Since 2014

 On 14 March 2014, the Commonwealth Ministerial Action Group voted to change Fiji's full suspension from the Commonwealth of Nations to a suspension from the councils of the Commonwealth, allowing them to participate in a number of Commonwealth activities, including the 2014 Commonwealth Games.
 The suspension was lifted in September 2014.

 The FijiFirst party, led by Prime Minister Frank Bainimarama, won outright majority in the country's 51-seat parliament both in 2014 election and narrowly in 2018 election.
 In October 2021, Tui Macuata Ratu Wiliame Katonivere was elected the new President of Fiji by the parliament.

-On 24 December 2022, Sitiveni Rabuka, the head of the People’s Alliance (PAP), became Fiji’s 12th prime minister, succeeding Bainimarama, following the December 2022 general election.
+On 24 December 2022, Sitiveni Rabuka, the head of the People's Alliance (PAP), became Fiji's 12th prime minister, succeeding Bainimarama, following the December 2022 general election.